 The term “surgery” is often associated with general anesthesia and long hospital stays.
 But oral surgery is much different.
-At Howe Dental Associates, Dr. Michael Weiner regularly performs routine oral surgery in Passaic, New Jersey, including tooth extractions, implant placement and emergency care for facial trauma.
-To request your oral surgery consultation with our dentist call the office at 973-365-1931.
+At Howe Dental Associates, Dr. Michael Weiner and Dr. Carol Cabello regularly perform routine oral surgery in Passaic, New Jersey, including tooth extractions, implant placement and emergency care for facial trauma.
+To request your oral surgery consultation with our dentists, call the office at 973-365-1931.

 Oral surgery is a blanket term used to describe any surgical procedure performed on or around your mouth and jaw.
 There are many different types of oral surgeries.
 Some surgeries help relieve pain or prevent infection, while others repair damage following accidents or injuries.

 The concept of oral surgery may seem frightening, but thanks to modern anesthetics and minimally invasive techniques, oral surgery is safe and generally well tolerated.

-At our office, Dr. Weiner performs a full suite of oral surgeries, including:
+At our office, Dr. Weiner and Dr. Cabello perform a full suite of oral surgeries, including:

 Dr. Weiner and Dr. Cabello also perform oral surgery to address dental emergencies.
 If you chip or knock out a tooth, visiting Howe Dental Associates within 30 minutes of your accident could mean the difference between losing and saving your permanent tooth.

 In addition, Dr. Weiner specializes in extractions.
 If you have impacted wisdom teeth or a severely decayed or infected tooth, Dr. Weiner might recommend pulling it to prevent further problems.

-The only way to determine if you’re a good candidate for oral surgery is to make an appointment with Dr. Weiner and our team.
-Following an oral exam, a review of your medical history and a discussion of your symptoms, Dr. Weiner can make recommendations that align with your individual needs.
+The only way to determine if you’re a good candidate for oral surgery is to make an appointment with Dr. Weiner, Dr. Cabello and our team.
+Following an oral exam, a review of your medical history and a discussion of your symptoms, Dr. Weiner and Dr. Cabello can make recommendations that align with your individual needs.